-Xiao-I is an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act.
-As such, Xiao-I may take advantage of certain exemptions from various reporting requirements that are applicable to other publicly traded entities that are not emerging growth companies.
+We are an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act.
+As such, we may take advantage of certain exemptions from various reporting requirements that are applicable to other publicly traded entities that are not emerging growth companies.
 These exemptions include:

-- the option to present only two years of audited financial statements and only two years of related Management's Discussion and Analysis of Financial Condition and Results of Operations in this prospectus; - not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002; - not being required to comply with any requirement that may be adopted by the PCAOB regarding mandatory audit firm rotation or a supplement to the auditor's report providing additional information about the audit and the financial statements (i.e., an auditor discussion and analysis); - not being required to submit certain executive compensation matters to shareholder advisory votes, such as "say-on-pay," "say-on-frequency" and "say-on-golden parachutes;" and - not being required to disclose certain executive compensation related items such as the correlation between executive compensation and performance and comparisons of the chief executive officer's compensation to median employee compensation.
+- the option to present only two years of audited financial statements and only two years of related Management's Discussion and Analysis of Financial Condition and Results of Operations in this prospectus; - not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002; - not being required to comply with any requirement that may be adopted by the Public Company Accounting Oversight Board regarding mandatory audit firm rotation or a supplement to the auditor's report providing additional information about the audit and the financial statements (i.e., an auditor discussion and analysis); - not being required to submit certain executive compensation matters to shareholder advisory votes, such as "say-on-pay," "say-on-frequency" and "say-on-golden parachutes;" and - not being required to disclose certain executive compensation related items such as the correlation between executive compensation and performance and comparisons of the chief executive officer's compensation to median employee compensation.

-As a result, Xiao-I does not know if some investors will find its ADSs less attractive.
-The result may be a less active trading market for its ADSs, and the price of its ADSs may become more volatile.
+As a result, we do not know if some investors will find our Ordinary Shares less attractive.
+The result may be a less active trading market for our Ordinary Shares, and the price of our Ordinary Shares may become more volatile.

 Section 107 of the JOBS Act also provides that an emerging growth company can take advantage of the extended transition period provided in Section 13(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), for complying with new or revised accounting standards.
 In other words, an emerging growth company can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-Xiao-I elects to use this extended transition period, as a result, its financial statements may not be comparable to companies that comply with public company effective dates.
+We are choosing to irrevocably opt out of this extended transition period and as a result, we will comply with new or revised accounting standards on the relevant dates on which adoption of such standards is required for non-emerging growth companies.
+Under federal securities laws, our decision to opt out of the extended transition period is irrevocable.

-Xiao-I will remain an emerging growth company until the earliest of: (i) the last day of the first fiscal year in which its annual gross revenues exceed \$1.07 billion; (ii) the last day of the fiscal year following the fifth anniversary of the completion of this offering; (iii) the date that it becomes a "large accelerated filer" as defined in Rule 12b-2 under the Exchange Act, which would occur if the market value of its common equity held by non-affiliates exceeds \$700 million as of the last business day of its most recently completed second fiscal quarter; or (iv) the date on which it has issued more than \$1 billion in non-convertible debt securities during any three-year period.
+We will remain an emerging growth company until the earliest of: (i) the last day of the first fiscal year in which our annual gross revenues exceed \$1.07 billion; (ii) the last day of the fiscal year following the fifth anniversary of the completion of this offering; (iii) the date that we become a "large accelerated filer" as defined in Rule 12b-2 under the Exchange Act, which would occur if the market value of our common equity held by non-affiliates exceeds \$700 million as of the last business day of our most recently completed second fiscal quarter; or (iv) the date on which we have issued more than \$1 billion in non-convertible debt securities during any three-year period.